AirProjekt/TVZopoly/README.md

+TVZopoly
+========
 Quiz like game developed with PHP and jQuery.
-========